Hate American Made ////// Waco Siege

 And his execution day, a date with a needle injected into the veins of his right arm, accompanied by a lethal dose of the Arkansas state death penalty, was drawing closer and closer every day.

+For everything true crime, check out truecrimegarage.com.
 Make sure you sign up on the mailing list and check out our merchandise.

 It's a great way to support the show and get something cool in return.
+And until next week.

-Be good, be kind, and don't live.
+be good, be kind, and don't live.